 Command Module Yankee Clipper Pilot: Richard F Gordon, Jr

 Lunar Module Intrepid Pilot: Alan L Bean

 Less than four full months after Apollo 11’s successful mission the Apollo 12 crew provided a SECOND fulfillment of President John F Kennedy’s goal of landing men on the moon and returning them safely to the Earth.
-Unfortunately JFK did not live long enough to fulfill his secondary goal of sleeping with the astronauts’ wives while they were away on their mission.

 The Lunar Module Intrepid touched down on the moon’s surface on November 19th, 1969 at 1:54am EST and lifted off to rendezvous with the orbiting Command Module Yankee Clipper on November 20th at 9:25am.
 Splashdown in the Pacific Ocean was on November 24th at 3:58pm.

 The Mission: The Yankee Clipper was struck by lightning during its ascent from the Earth, knocking out all power but the back-up systems successfully restored all operations to normal.
 Apollo 12 made a perfect touchdown at its predesignated landing area, already improving on the previous mission, which had been very slightly off-course.

 After landing at the Ocean of Storms Astronauts Conrad and Bean had to contend with a much more powdery surface than the Apollo 11 crew had encountered.
 The lunar dust and powder clung to the Astonauts’ suits and nearly clogged vital portions of the high-tech outfits.
 The crew deployed a battery of scientific equipment, gathered 75 pounds of moon rocks – many green and tan – and retrieved portions of the nearby Surveyor craft, an umanned module that had landed on the moon in 1967.